manishjoshieng/manishjoshieng/README.md

 - 👋 Hi, My name is Manish Joshi.
-I’m Senior Software Engineer.
+I’m a Senior Software Engineer.
-- 👀 I’m interested in Al/ML , web application, cloud application and backend developemnt.
+- 👀 I’m interested in Al/ML, web application, cloud application, and backend development.
-- 🌱 I’m currently pursuing Masters in AI/ML from Bits Pilani
+- 🌱 I’m currently pursuing Master's in AI/ML from Bits Pilani
-- 💞️ I’m looking to new career oppertunity in AI/ML and also interested in doing new busness which solve human problems.
 - 📫 You can reach me out at manish.a.joshi.eng@gmail.com

 <!---